Skip to main content

 About Majella

 Majella National Park protects 74,095 hectares of the central Apennines in Abruzzo, centered on the massive, compact Majella massif whose broad summit plateau exceeds 2,500 meters (Monte Amaro, 2,793m, second-highest in the Apennines).
-Established in 1991 and designated a UNESCO Global Geopark in 2021, the park is distinguished by its remarkable concentration of peaks above 2,000 meters, over 100 caves, deep limestone canyons, extraordinary biodiversity, and unique concentration of medieval hermitages (eremi) built into cliff faces.
+[1] Established by law in 1991 and formally instituted by presidential decree on June 5, 1995, and designated a UNESCO Global Geopark in 2021, the park is distinguished by its remarkable concentration of peaks above 2,000 meters, over 100 caves, deep limestone canyons, extraordinary biodiversity, and unique concentration of medieval hermitages (eremi) built into cliff faces.
+[2]

 Wildlife Ecosystems

-The park harbors the most important population of Marsican brown bear after the core area in the adjacent Abruzzo National Park, with an estimated 10-15 individuals using the territory.
-Wolves maintain multiple stable packs.
-The park hosts one of the largest Apennine chamois populations (over 1,500 individuals on the Majella plateau).
-Golden eagles (4-5 breeding pairs), peregrine falcons, and eagle owls nest on the limestone cliffs.
+The park harbors the most important population of Marsican brown bear outside the core area of the adjacent Abruzzo National Park, with at least 15 confirmed individuals as of 2019 and a growing trend.
+[1] Wolves maintain multiple stable packs.
+The park hosts the most significant Apennine chamois population, exceeding 1,500 individuals on the Majella plateau as of 2021.
+[1] Golden eagles, peregrine falcons, and eagle owls nest on the limestone cliffs.
 Otters inhabit the major river systems.
-Over 2,300 plant species and 150 butterfly species have been documented, reflecting extraordinary biodiversity.
+Over 2,100 plant species and 150 butterfly species have been documented, reflecting extraordinary biodiversity.

 Flora Ecosystems